mk-fg/name-based-routing-policy-controller/README.rst

   parts of the script with their routing policies reversed, and layer results from that on top of direct checks at the firewall level with some basic precedence logic.

-- Non-global/public (as in iana-ipv4/ipv6-special-registry) addrs are ignored in
+- Non-global/public addrs (as in iana-ipv4/ipv6-special-registry) are ignored in
-  getaddrinfo() results for all intents and purposes, to avoid hosts assigning junk IPs messing with checks or local routing.
+  getaddrinfo() results for all intents and purposes, to avoid hosts assigning junk IPs messing with any checks or local routing.

 Setup and usage